pedramghafoori/MentorConnectV2/backend/src/agreements/mentorAgreement.md

 7.3 Certain provisions survive termination.

 8. Privacy and Data
-8.1 Mentor consents to Company's collection, use, and disclosure of personal information as described in the LifeguardHub Privacy Policy.
+8.1 Mentor consents to Company's collection, use, and disclosure of personal information as described in the MentorConnect Privacy Policy.
 Mentor further consents to Company displaying Mentor's profile, credentials, and Opportunity details to potential participants.

 9. Governing Law
 9.1 This Agreement is governed by the laws of the jurisdiction where Company is headquartered.